harisont/dependently-typed-notes/strongly_typed_notes.md

 doublenegation b = refl
 ```

+as simplification can only take place after `b` has been instantiated.

 ### Pattern matching on the proof of an identity

 We can also prove that propositional identity is a __symmetric__ relation, i.e.